Eashwar93/Bilateral-Networks/README.md

 ### Recommendations:
-Based on the custom dataset I conducted my experiments, I would recommend using _bisnet_v1_g6_ which is _20%_ faster than thr author's version without significant change in quality of performance.
+Based on the custom dataset I conducted my experiments, I would recommend using _bisnet_v1_g6_ which is _20%_ faster than the author's version without significant change in quality of performance.

 ### Further Work: